vutran1710/PyrateLimiter/CONTRIBUTING.md

 Here are some basic instructions for local development setup and contributing to the project.

 ## Setup & Commands
-To setup local development,  *Poetry* and *Python 3.6* is required.
+To setup local development, *Poetry* and *Python 3.7+* are required.
 Python can be installed using *Pyenv* or normal installation from binary source.
 To install *poetry*, follow the official guideline (https://python-poetry.org/docs/#installation).

 Then, in the repository directory, run the following to install all optional backend dependencies and dev dependencies:
 ```shell